CoDeCPH/CoDeCPH.github.io/program/index.md

 ######[Lars Kruse](/speakers#lkruse), Praqma

 Peer reviews are not a silver bullet.
 They often introduce validation in the QA process at a time where verification is really what's needed.
 Peer reviews represent unplanned work as well as queued work processes.
-The alternative; To automate your Dontinuous Delivery pipeline to an extend where you actually trust it to implement your definition of done is plain ...lean!
+The alternative: to automate your Continuous Delivery pipeline to an extend where you actually trust it to implement your definition of done - now that's lean!

 ## The implementation of Continuous Delivery at Ziggo (UPC-Liberty Global)
 {: #cdziggo}